"If nothing changes, nothing changes".

-I run a private practice and have worked in both daycare (DHI) and residential (Clouds House/ Action on Addiction) centres and have long experience in 12 Step methods (abstinence) and Harm Reduction models of treatment (cutting down).
-I will work collaboratively with you to seek solutions and, in the case of an addiction, help in overcoming a growing problem over which you may feel you have little or no control.
+I run a private practice and have worked in both daycare (DHI, Bath) and residential (Clouds House/ Action on Addiction) centres and have long experience in 12 Step methods (abstinence) and Harm Reduction models of treatment (cutting down).
+I will work collaboratively with you to seek solutions and in the case of an addiction, help in overcoming a growing problem over which you may feel you have little or no control.

 I am under regular & professional supervision and am committed to developing and expanding my counselling skills to better help you.

-If you live too far away for face-to-face sessions, I am happy to see you for sessions via Skype or Facetime.
+Due to the pandemic I am happy to see you for sessions via Skype or Facetime.
+Hopefully, face-to-face sessions will resume again soon.

-I hold National Counsellor Accreditation (NCAC) and am an Accredited Drug & Alcohol Professional and member of FDAP (The Federation of Drug and Alcohol Professionals) and I work from lovely rooms by the river in Newbridge, Bath (with free parking).
+I hold National Counsellor Accreditation (NCAC) and am an Accredited Drug & Alcohol Counsellor and member of FDAP (The Federation of Drug and Alcohol Professionals).

 Training, qualifications & experience